vishu-tyagi/Big-Data-with-BigQuery/README.md

     --schema=staging

 ```
-will first dump raw data into google cloud bucket `nyc_taxi_bucket`, then it will read the raw data from this bucket and ingest the table into BigQuery schema `staging`.
+will first dump raw data into google cloud bucket `nyc_taxi_bucket`, then it will read the raw data from this bucket and ingest it into BigQuery dataset `staging`.

 #### Extract raw data and ingest into Postgres
 ```